Brittney Griner plays in first WNBA preseason game since detainment in Russia - KESQ

 AP Sports Writer

-PHOENIX (AP) — Brittney Griner strolled down the sideline about 1 1/2 hours before the Phoenix Mercury played Friday night and hugged and high-fived her teammates, coaches and opposing players.
+PHOENIX (AP) — Brittney Griner strolled down the sideline about 1 1/2 hours before the Phoenix Mercury played Friday night, giving hugs and high-fiving her teammates, coaches and opposing players.

 Then it was a little stretching, a little shooting and a little agility work to prepare for a basketball game.